 Time to paint!
 Students painted on the same side they did the drawing on.
 They painted the ornaments, lights, star, and snow.
 I set the trays around the room to let the paint dry.

-Not all of the students in my class celebrate Christmas.
-They created a snowman instead of a Christmas tree.
+Not all of the students in my class celebrate Christmas so I offered an alternative to the tree.
+Those children created a snowman instead of a Christmas tree.
 It is such a cute little snowman!

-Later that day I painted the tree green.
-I did this part for my students.
-If you have older students they can do this part too.
+Later that day, I painted the tree green.
+I did this part for my students due to their young age.
+If you have older students, they are capable to do this part too.

 Once it was completely dry, I flipped the frame over so the paint is on the back.
 Then I cut a piece of foil to fit behind the glass.

 You may have noticed that some had more details in their drawing than others.
-My classroom is made up of cute little three, four, and five year olds.
+My classroom is made up of cute little ones ranging from ages two to five.
 As always, I tailor projects for each student to ensure they are successful!
-A three year old made the stained glass picture above.
+A three-year-old made the stained glass picture above.
 She drew dots for the snow and did not want a star.
-I had other three year olds who did not draw the zig zag garland and only drew circle ornaments on their tree.
+I had other three-year-olds who did not draw the zig zag garland and only drew circle ornaments on their tree.
 The picture below was made by a five year old.